Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Introduction

-Following the success of the statistical picture in describing the yield of produced hadronic species in collisions of elementary particles and heavy-ions \cite{PhysRevLett.81.5284}, studies have been performed to determine freeze-out parameters, considering the Hadron Resonance Gas (HRG) model.
+Following the success of the Statistical Hadronization Model (SHM) \cite{Cleymans:1998fq}, studies have determined the chemical freeze-out parameters, considering the Hadron Resonance Gas (HRG) model.
 In this context, a $\chi^2$ fitting with the available yield data is well-practiced \cite{Cleymans:2004hj, Cleymans:2005xv, Andronic:2005yp, Andronic:2008gu, Manninen:2008mg, Andronic:2012ut, Chatterjee:2013yga, Alba:2014eba, Chatterjee:2015fua, Adak:2016jtk, Chatterjee:2016cog, Chatterjee:2017yhp}.
-Generally, one extracts the temperature $T$ and the baryon chemical potential $\mu_B$ by the minimization procedure, whereas the charge chemical potential $\mu_Q$ and the strange chemical potential $\mu_S$ are determined from the constraints of the colliding nuclei.
+Generally, one extracts the chemical freeze-out temperature $T_{CFO}$ and the baryon chemical potential $\mu_B$ by the minimization procedure, whereas the charge chemical potential $\mu_Q$ and the strange chemical potential $\mu_S$ get fixed from the constraints of the colliding nuclei.
 To scale the possible non-equilibration of strange hadrons, a strangeness under saturation factor $\gamma_S$ can be introduced \cite{Rafelski:1991rh, Letessier:1993hi, Cleymans:1997ib, Hamieh:2000tk, Cleymans:2001at, Bearden:2002ib, Tawfik:2014dha, Manninen:2008mg}.
-This parameter scales the deviation of strange hadrons from a complete equilibrium in Grand Canonical Ensemble (GCE).
+This parameter scales the deviation of strange hadrons from a complete equilibrium in the Grand Canonical Ensemble (GCE).
 In a recent work \cite{Bhattacharyya:2019cer}, we have shown that in $\chi^2$ analysis, a larger systematic variation can arise depending on the chosen set of ratios.
-So a conserved-charge dependent extraction of thermal parameters has been proposed~\cite{Bhattacharyya:2019wag}, which seems to suitably estimate thermal parameters and predict equilibration in the most central collision.
+A conserved-charge-dependent extraction of thermal parameters has been proposed~\cite{Bhattacharyya:2019wag}, which seems to suitably estimate thermal parameters and predict equilibration in the most central collision.
 It will be interesting to check the centrality variation of thermal parameters and the equilibration of strange particles in this framework.